 - Packaging – If you’re running an online store and shipping items yourself, you’ll need to source packaging like boxes, padded envelopes, tissue paper, stickers, packing tape, shipping labels, etc. You can always start with plain packaging and upgrade to branded packaging as you grow!

-- Insurance – You won’t always need insurance, but if you’ve purchased expensive equipment, or if you could be held liable for injuries (e.g. yoga, personal training), research what options are recommended for your industry.
+- Insurance – Not every business needs insurance.
+But if you’ve purchased expensive equipment, or if you could be held liable for injuries (e.g. yoga, personal training), research what options are recommended for your industry.

 - Website – You’ll need to purchase a domain, subscribe to a hosting service (or use an all-in-one website builder), and potentially pay for a premium theme or template — or hire someone to get your website launched.
 If you’re an ecommerce business, you’ll want to make sure you’re building a website on an ecommerce platform with payment processing options.
 (More on websites in Step 3)